NILDS DG Calls for Stronger Synergy Among Key Governance Institutes - THISDAYLIVE

 He also underscored the importance of training staff alongside political leaders to sustain institutional growth.
 “We cannot be training senators, representatives, or judicial officers without training our own staff.
 Their welfare and development are just as important,” he argued.

-He said NILDS is already running an Advanced Executive Education Programme, coordinated by former INEC Chairman, Prof. Attahiru Jega, in partnership with leading European universities.
+He said NILDS is already running an Advanced Executive Education Programme, coordinated by former INEC Chairman Professor Attahiru Jega, in partnership with leading European universities.

 Adejumo had earlier told his host that he led his team to the foremost legislative institute in Africa to seek areas of collaboration that would enhance performances of judicial officers.

-He said: “Judicial officers need constant training in order to tackle the daily challenges in the course of their duties.”
+He said, “Judicial officers need constant trainings in order to tackle the daily challenges in the course of their duties.”